Last updated on April 28th, 2019 at 07:17 pm

 Red Planet Davao

 Another excellent place to stay in Davao is Red Planet.
 The hotel chain has branches all over the country and their establishment in Davao is definitely one of the finest.
 Red Planet is a modern hotel.
 For example, instead of a telephone, you can download their app to communicate with the front desk via chat or through an in-app call.
 Cool, right?
 Despite it’s modernity, it still maintains classic hotel qualities of cleanliness, hospitality and overall good service.
+It’s great if you go on a budget rooms are starting $25-40 USD.

 Red Planet can also be found at J. P. Laurel Ave. and is near SM Lanang Premier.